AugusteDP-git/Python-scripts/README.md

-# Masters-code
-Code from my master's degree at ETH
+Code from my studies at ETH and EPFL